bjcosta/landscaping/pond/README.md

 	This is the most common solution I have noticed for a koi/fish pond.
 A bottom drain is almost never seen in ecosystem ponds as they usually have rocked in bottoms that prevent the waste travelling to the drain and also rocks can block the drain.

 	+ Positive: Very effective for fish waste and small debris that is not caught by a surface skimmer
-	+ Positive: If working properly greatly reduces larger yearly maintainence (No need for yearly drain/wash)
+	+ Positive: If working properly greatly reduces larger yearly maintenance (No need for yearly drain/wash)
-	- Negative: More difficult to install, must be done from the begining as it is hard to add afterwards (you can install on top of liner ones but they are less effective apparently)
+	- Negative: More difficult to install, must be done from the beginning as it is hard to add afterwards (you can install on top of liner ones but they are less effective apparently)
 	- Negative: Requires bare liner on bottom of pond for waste to flow to drain (I.e. not able to rocked in the bottom of the pond)
 	- Negative: Ideally requires sloped contour on the bottom of the pond to permit waste to flow to drain
 	- Negative: Ideally (not required) wants aeration on top of the drain (to create an eddy/current-flow of water that hopefully pushes waste down the walls and along the floor back to the drain)
-	- Negative: Often requires extra external filtration (Most common is a solids settling filter like swirl, radial flow, seive etc)
+	- Negative: Often requires extra external filtration (Most common is a solids settling filter like swirl, radial flow, sieve etc)
 	* Some people worry about them leaking or rising, but if installed correctly shouldn't be an issue

 * Under-gravel suction grid